lukamiletic95/papers/Trees clustering.md

 #### Concluding the idea

 As far as the drawbacks of this solution are concerned, the first one regards clusters.
-It is not an easy task to group the nodes properly into clusters
+It is not an easy task to group the nodes properly into clusters, and this is the subject of much ongoing research, as said in [9].
+Secondly, implementing a state machine replication set of servers which will maintain a tree dynamically is also challenging.
+Determining which consensus algorithm

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjE1MDM5MTksMTY0ODU2ODgyMiwtMTQxMD
+eyJoaXN0b3J5IjpbLTQ1MTAwMDk0NCwxNjQ4NTY4ODIyLC0xND
-Q1NzY3MiwtMTUzMjAwMTYxMSw4NDExMTI0NzksMTYwNzA5MzYy
+EwNDU3NjcyLC0xNTMyMDAxNjExLDg0MTExMjQ3OSwxNjA3MDkz
-MSwtOTM3NzEyMDg1LC0xODc3NDk0NzE4LC01MTU3Mzg4NTIsMT
+NjIxLC05Mzc3MTIwODUsLTE4Nzc0OTQ3MTgsLTUxNTczODg1Mi
-M5NjQ5OTIxNCwtNjE5ODg4NzUwLDEzNzkzNTkxNTgsMjA2ODM1
+wxMzk2NDk5MjE0LC02MTk4ODg3NTAsMTM3OTM1OTE1OCwyMDY4
-MzUyNiwtMTI3NjkyMzg4Myw2MzE2MjA1MDhdfQ==
+MzUzNTI2LC0xMjc2OTIzODgzLDYzMTYyMDUwOF19
 -->